This tutorial shows you how to backup

 backup, let's go:

-The size of a zip drive is 100 MB,
+Let's assume the size of the usb keys is 100 MB,

 *** here comes the option: -s 100M

 This tells dar to not create a single backup file but to split it in

 several files with a size of at most 100 Megabytes.